jefftriplett/jefftriplett.github.io/_drafts/how-i-host-my-side-projects.md

 Then I reassign my floating IP to the new node.

 I store all of my source code in a GitHub repository.
-I use a GitHub Action to test my projects.
+I use a GitHub Action workflow to test my projects.
-I use a GitHub Action to sync server configs and SSH to the box to reboot a service if a config file changes.
+I use a GitHub Action workflow to sync server configs and SSH to the box to reboot a service if a config file changes.
 I use a GitHub Action to build a production Docker image if my tests pass.
 I store my Docker images in GitHub's Container Registry.

 My web node runs over two dozen services.
-Every service has a folder along with a docker-compose.yml file and any config files that are needed to launch the service.
+Every service has a folder and a docker-compose.yml file and any config files needed to launch the service.

 I run a Watchtower service to poll my GitHub Registry for new image updates.
-When Watchtower finds a new image, it will pull the image, stop the existing container, starts a new container using the latest image, and will run an update command to manage migrations and any one-off commands that need to run for my service.
+When Watchtower finds a new image, it will pull the image, stop the existing container, start a new container using the latest image, and run an update command to manage migrations and any one-off commands that need to run for my service.
 Watchtower logs these updates to Slack, so I never have to SSH to a box to see what's going on.

 I run docker-crontab to manage cronjobs that each service may need.

-I run a Traefik service to manage routing traffic to each container.
+I run a Traefik service to manage to route traffic to each container.
 Each container uses LABELs to pass hints to Traefik.

 I use Chamber to manage secrets with AWS and KMS.